Weiser Professional Development Fellowship

-Faculty and artists teaching at institutions of higher education in Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Georgia, Russia (Kaliningrad District), Kazakhstan, Kosovo, Kyrgyzstan, Moldova, North Macedonia, Serbia, the Slovak Republic, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan may apply.
+Faculty and artists teaching at institutions of higher education in Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Serbia, Slovak Republic, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan may apply.
 Applicants should be actively engaged in teaching and must have a current appointment to which they intend to return.
-Junior and mid-level academics are especially encouraged to apply.
+Junior and mid-career academics are especially encouraged to apply.
 All applicants must have earned a terminal degree, either their doctoral diploma or highest professional degree (e.g., M.F.A.) at the time of application.
 Previous fellows are eligible to reapply five years after completion of the program.

 My country is not listed.
 Can you add it so I can apply?

 No. At this time, we can only consider applications from the countries on the list.

 I have a doctorate and conduct research, but I do not teach.
 Can I apply?

 No. This award is intended specifically for faculty development.

 What disciplines and/or fields of research are eligible for funding consideration?